 Would milk teeth be covered if they don't come out naturally?

 Yes, provided your pet is insured before they are 16 weeks old and your vet recommends that they should be removed.

 MoneyExpert Ltd is not authorised to provide advice and are introducing you to a regulated firm who undertake a fair analysis of the market and with whom we are not under a contractual obligation to conduct insurance mediation business with exclusively.
 You should ensure you provide any potential insurer with your full details and ensure that you are eligible to make a claim(s) in relation to the cover offered.
 MoneyExpert Ltd will receive a small payment for this introduction which will not normally exceed £35.

 MoneyExpert does not give advice on or recommend any particular insurance product or service or whether it is suitable for your personal circumstances.
 The information provided is to help you to make your own choice about how to proceed.
-MoneyExpert Limited is an appointed representative of MoneyExpert Insurance Services Limited which is authorised and regulated by The Financial Conduct Authority FRN 557120
+MoneyExpert Limited is authorised and regulated by The Financial Conduct Authority FRN 557120